-The Health Professions Student Center provides intensive support and services to all WSU students who are interested in a career as a healthcare professional.
+The Health Professions Student Center provides intensive support and services to all WSU Pullman & WSU Global students, including our graduate students and alumni, who are interested in a career as a healthcare professional.

 Our pre-health experts will provide guidance in preparing for careers in:

 The Health Professions Student Center will be hiring 2 student ambassadors and 2 graduate students for the 2022 – 2023 academic year.
 Listed below are the job descriptions and application links.

 HEALTH PROFESSIONS STUDENT AMBASSADOR

 Student ambassadors in the Health Professions Student Center are responsible for assisting with on-campus recruitment events, prospective student visits, and clerical support to the advisors and specialists as needed.
 Some evenings/weekends are required.
 Other duties include filling in at the front desk, answering phones, scheduling appointments, and answering general questions.

 - Preference is given to the student with pre-health emphasis

 - Must be a sophomore, junior or senior for the 2022-23 academic year